we are saints, scholars, disciples of Christ, and LEADERS

 6th Grade

-We at OLC are delighted to welcome our new 6th grade religion and social studies teacher, Ms. Phoebe Unzueta.
-Ms. Unzueta is a graduate of St. Leonard School in Berwyn, St. Joseph High School, and DePaul University.
-She completed her student teaching in history in the spring of 2022 in Morton High School District 201.
-Ms. Unzueta believes that "teaching history is not exclusively about the names of people and dates of significant events, but additionally about building foundational skills.
-The building of these skills, whether they be in literature or analytical, can prepare students for success in their other classes and even more so beyond the school setting."
-We agree with you, Ms. Unzueta!
+Ms. Unzueta believes that "teaching history is not exclusively about the names of people and dates of significant events, but about building foundational skills.
+The building of these skills, whether they be in literature or analytical, they can help prepare our students for success."

 Mr. Joseph Letendre